filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/spin-up-a-lite-node/index.md

 {{< tab tabName="Hyperspace" >}}
 <br>

-1. Remove or delete any existing Lotus confirguation files on your system:
+1. Remove or delete any existing Lotus configuration files on your system:

     ```shell
     mv ~/.lotus ~/.lotus-backup